 After breakfast, visit the Palace of Sheki Khans (XVIII A.D.) where is the most outstanding and valuable monument of the XVIII Century Azerbaijan.
 Then drive to village Kish to visit The Albanian Church.
 Legend says that the church was built in 78 A.D., but the researchers place it a few centuries later.
 After lunch visit the Sheki Bazaar and look at the various local handicrafts including scarves, unique boxes, a plethora of sweets, confections and local sweet bakery.
-Dinner and overnight in Sheki.
+Overnight in Sheki.

 Day 6: Sheki – Lagodekhi – Telavi (Azerbaijan-Georgia) [B,L,D]

 Arrive at the Georgia – Azerbaijan border in Lagodekhi.
 After border formalities meet with the guide and driver from Georgia, we will drive to Telavi – center of Kakheti province.
 Visit to Tsinandali estate and first winery founded by one of the famous poets and public figures Alexander Chavchavadze in XIX Century.
 Explore the site – garden, home museum, wine cellar, where oldest bottle of wine dates back to 1814.
 Continue to local family, located close to the site.
 Taste homemade wine, master class of making churchkhela – Georgian traditional sweet, bread and lunch with the family.
 Drive to Telavi after lunch.
 Visit to Alaverdi Cathedral of VI Century and visit to the winery run by monks.
 Here you have a chance to have a brief introduction, lecture about the way of Georgian wine making and taste one of the best wines right from Qvevri – clay Jar.
 Overnight in Telavi.